Launching the Gauteng Sanitation Campaign

 In the meantime, EE members sought to improve the sanitary conditions in their schools.
-They organized “big cleans” where student and parent members jointly cleaned and painted the toilet blocks.
-They ran workshops with about 5,000 students to emphasize the importance of proper sanitation.
-They also sought to revitalize or establish schools’ respective Environmental Committees.
+They organised “big cleans” where student and parent members jointly cleaned and painted the toilet blocks.
+They ran workshops with about 5,000 students to emphasise the importance of proper sanitation.
+They also sought to revitalise or establish schools’ respective Environmental Committees.
 These committees – either dormant or non-existent – are responsible for monitoring the maintenance of infrastructure in their schools.
 EE members sought to build a group of parents, teachers and community members to carry out this function.
 Equalisers are still working with School Governing Bodies and principals to improve school level maintenance.

 MEC Lesufi Promises to Fix All School Toilets

 In June 2014, Mr. Panyaza Lesufi entered office as the new Gauteng MEC for Education.
 On 8 July, EE met with MEC Lesufi to discuss our sanitation campaign and outstanding challenges.
 For example, we raised the fact that the pre-fabricated toilet blocks were still closed to students.
 He promised to get back to us about the pre-fabricated toilet blocks by 14 July.
 This deadline passed with no response.